-The Deadly Cyber Line of Actual Control
+The deadly cyber line of actual control

 Apart from causing major chaos with doctors unable to access reports and schedules online, it seems the attackers accessed over four crore, or 40 million, patient profiles, including those of VVIPs and senior government officials who frequent the hospital.

-As the AIIMS limped back to normal after fortifying its cyber defences, the Indian Computer Emergency Response Team (CERT-IN), Indian Cybercrime Coordination Centre, Intelligence Bureau, Central Bureau of Investigation and National Investigation Agency are said to be investigating the incident.
+As the AIIMS limps slowly back to normal after fortifying its cyber defences, the Indian Computer Emergency Response Team (CERT-IN), Indian Cybercrime Coordination Centre, Intelligence Bureau, Central Bureau of Investigation and National Investigation Agency are among the multiple agencies investigating the attack.

 In its India Ransomware Report 2022*, CERT-IN notes that there has been a 51% increase in the number of ransomware attacks across multiple sectors, including critical infrastructure, over the first half of 2022 alone.